rpeng35/ECommerce_Sales_Analysis/README.md

 - Top 3 best selling categories are all female-oriented categories

 #### Market Trend:
-- There is a constant growth in total sales until the third quater of 2018
+- There is a constant growth in total sales until the third quarter of 2018
-- There is a 1 million difference in total sales between the first quater of 2018 and the third quater
+- There is a 1 million difference in total sales between the first quarter of 2018 and the third quater

 #### States and Regions:
 - São Paulo contributes approximately half of total sales; there is a significant disparity in sales and orders between São Paulo and other states